|

 "mothering the mother"; a Doula is a trained labor assistant.
 The

-mission of the Community Doula Program is to educate and nurture
+mission of the Community Doula Program was to educate and nurture

 expectant youth in disadvantaged neighborhoods, by cultivating a network